|

 and protocols.
 Without them there can be no competitive advantage.
 But you cannot

 employ just smart people.
-So some kind of IT organization is necessary although
+So some kind of IT organization in which

 it might be quite different then the current structure.